- Hoshin Kanri is a visual strategic planning tool that drives strategy execution through company-wide alignment and continuous improvement.

 7. Annual Review

 Did our strategy work?
 Are we going in the right direction?

 In other words, you perform a self-diagnosis.
-Armed with that knowledge, you revisit your long term objectives and adjust your Catchball processes.
+Armed with that knowledge, you revisit your long-term objectives and adjust your Catchball processes.

-The Hoshin Kanri X Matrix
+Hoshin Kanri Matrix

 There is a certain way to read this matrix to understand the information it portrays.